verdaccio/verdaccio/website/versioned_docs/version-5.x/config.md

 :::info

 In 5.x versions, you will see the warning `[DEP0106] DeprecationWarning: crypto.createDecipher is deprecated`. in your terminal.
-This warning indicates that Node.js has deprecated a function utilized by the legacy signature. **To address thi please upgrade to v6.x and ahead (when is [available](https://github.com/verdaccio/verdaccio/discussions/4018)).**
+This warning indicates that Node.js has deprecated a function utilized by the legacy signature. **To address thi please upgrade to the newest 6.x version (to check the release status read here [available](https://github.com/verdaccio/verdaccio/discussions/4018)).**

 :::info